bjornbredesen/MOCCA/tutorial/README.md

 Sequence models in MOCCA make use of sequence motifs in order to learn distinguishing features of the different sequence classes.
 Accordingly, the motifs to be used must be specified.
 The simplest way of supplying MOCCA with a set of known motifs is by specifying them in IUPAC nucleotide codes (https://www.bioinformatics.org/sms/iupac.html) in an XML-file.
 We have supplied a sample XML-file, with the motifs that we used previously for genome-wide prediction of PREs (Bredesen *et al* 2019).
 The motifs are given in the file `motifs2019.xml`.
 Alternatively, motifs can be specified individually with commandline arguments (see `mocca --help`).
 In addition, motifs can be specified using Position Weight Matrices (PWMs).
 In order to demonstrate the use of PWMs, we additionally supply the XML file `motifs2019expho.xml`, which has the motifs for the DNA-binding factor *pho* removed, and we include a PWM-motif for *pho* (in the file `UmassPGFE_PSSM_pho_SOLEXA_5_20200302.pssm`) acquired from the Fly Factor Survey.

 MOCCA uses binary or multi-class machine learning, and thus requires training data of at least two different classes.
 Classes and training data can be specified manually using commandline arguments.
-MOCCA also supplies a mode that automatically constructs negative training data based on a set of positives and an input genome, given in FASTA format -- here referred to as "assisted training".
+MOCCA also supplies a mode that automatically constructs negative training data based on a set of positives and an input genome, given in FASTA format &ndash; here referred to as "assisted training".

 In this tutorial, we will use the *D. melanogaster* genome assembly R5, which can be downloaded from FlyBase:
  * **Either**: Download and unpack the genome sequence to the folder with the tutorial data: ftp://ftp.flybase.net/genomes/Drosophila_melanogaster/dmel_r5.57_FB2014_03/fasta/dmel-all-chromosome-r5.57.fasta.gz
  * **Or**: In a Linux terminal, navigate to the folder with the tutorial data, and execute the following command: `wget ftp://ftp.flybase.net/genomes/Drosophila_melanogaster/dmel_r5.57_FB2014_03/fasta/dmel-all-chromosome-r5.57.fasta.gz && gunzip dmel-all-chromosome-r5.57.fasta.gz`

-### SVM-MOCCA -- Assisted training
+### SVM-MOCCA &ndash; Assisted training
 --------------------------

 In this section, we will train SVM-MOCCA to predict Polycomb/Trithorax Response Elements (PREs) using assisted training and genome-wide Polycomb target sites from the Kahn *et al.* (2014) experimental set.
 With assisted learning, MOCCA requires only a positive training set and a genome, and MOCCA generates negative data using generative models.
 We extracted the Polycomb target site regions determined by Kahn *et al.* (2014) from their Supplementary Table 3, we resized all regions to a length of 3kb each, and we extracted the underlying sequences from the *D. melanogaster* genome release 5, using Gnocis.
 The resulting sequences are supplied in the file `KahnPcG.fa`.